Lukas Forchhammer

-Early life
+Early life and career

-Forchhammer grew up in Freetown Christiania.
-His father, Eugene Graham, was Irish, and he spent half of his childhood in Ireland in Donegal and Dublin.
-His grandfather was from Wicklow in Ireland.
+Forchhammer was born on 18 September 1988, to Eva Forchhammer and Eugene Graham, and grew up in Freetown Christiania, a self-governing anarchist community in Denmark.
+His father, Eugene, was Irish, and he spent half of his childhood in Ireland in Donegal and Dublin.
+His grandfather, Jimmy Graham, was from Wicklow in Ireland.
 In September 2012, Eugene died of a heart attack at the age of 61.

 At age 8, Forchhammer joined the Copenhagen Boys Choir and then developed an appreciation for classical music and a trained voice.
-He became fascinated with his father's Irish roots, the country's folk music, as well as hip-hop.
-"Dr. Dre's 2001 changed my life," he said.
+He became fascinated with his father's Irish roots, the country's folk music, as well as hip-hop, saying "Dr. Dre's 2001 changed my life."
 He related to rap lyrics as he grew up surrounded by a lot of crime and drugs in his neighborhood.
-After spending six months in Buenos Aires, Forchhammer returned to Christiania in 2010, where he joined the writing team Future Animals – Don Stefano and Morten Ristorp – and formed the band Lukas Graham with friends from high school.
-He played at the 59th Annual Grammy Awards on 12 February 2017.
+After spending six months in Buenos Aires, Forchhammer returned to Christiania in 2010, where he joined the writing team Future Animals – Don Stefano and Morten Ristorp – and formed the band Lukas Graham with friends from high school in 2011.
+He and Lukas Graham performed at the 59th Annual Grammy Awards on 12 February 2017.

 As a child, he also starred in the first three of the popular Danish movies Krummerne, where he played Grunk.
+In addition to acting, he has provided Danish voice dubbing for a number of animated films, including Andy in Toy Story 2 and Toy Story 3, and Christopher Robin in Piglet's Big Movie (Grislings Store Eventyr).

 Personal life

-In September 2016, Forchhammer and his girlfriend Marie-Louise “Rillo” Schwartz had their first child, daughter Viola.
-On January 16, 2019, Forchhammer and Schwartz publicly announced their engagement.
-In April 2020, their second daughter, Billie, was born.
+In September 2016, Forchhammer and his then-girlfriend Marie-Louise “Rillo” Schwartz had their first child, a daughter.
+On 16 January 2019, Forchhammer and Schwartz publicly announced their engagement.
+In April 2020, their second daughter was born.
+A year later, Forchhammer and Schwartz secretly got married in a private wedding on 15 July 2021.
 In September 2024, their third daughter was born.